 Due to extreme heat wave events in Queensland and southern states, there has been unprecedented increases in wholesale energy prices across the National Electricity Market.
-Given these pressures, the Queensland Government will take additional steps to provide immediate price relief in 2017-18, and also look at options to relieve pricing pressure in 2018-19 and beyond.
+Given these pressures, we are taking additional steps to provide immediate price relief in 2017–18, and is also looking at options to relieve pricing pressure in 2018–19 and beyond.

-While Queensland’s electricity supply is not at risk, increasing generation supply in the state will help minimise future volatility and reinforce our energy security.
+While Queensland’s electricity supply is not at risk, increasing generation supply in the state will help minimise future price volatility and reinforce our energy security over the coming summers.

 To achieve this objective, we have directed Stanwell to return its 385 megawatt Swanbank E gas-fired power station to service in late 2017 in readiness to support the market over the summer period of 2018 and beyond.

-To complement the return of Swanbank E, we have directed Stanwell Corporation to alter its bidding strategies from 1 July to 31 December 2017.
+To complement the return of Swanbank E, we have also directed Stanwell Corporation to alter its bidding strategies from 1 July to 31 December 2017.
 This will help put as much downward pressure on wholesale electricity prices as possible.

 The Queensland Productivity Commission (QPC) has conducted an inquiry into electricity pricing in Queensland to recommend ways to boost productivity, economic growth, living standards and jobs.